wp-plugins/landing-pages-builder/readme.txt

 Create Landing Pages on Wordpress, run A/B tests and more.
 Get new leads, improve conversion rates, and manage all your landing pages in one place.
 Run self-optimizing ads to generate new leads.
 Run marketing campaigns to nurture your leads.

 **Free Trial & Pricing**
-A 14-day free trial is available on all anual plans, after which pricing starts at $45/month.
+A 14-day free trial is available on all annual plans, after which pricing starts at $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").

 **Also Includes:**
 Website Popups: A tool that makes it easy to create, publish and a/b test pop-ups on your website, blog, or facebook page, using flexible, mobile-responsive templates.